Plan9-Archive/antshill/doc/livecd.md

 The live cd uses an ANTS-customized bootrc, but the full install sets the ANTS plan9rc boot script This script is backward compatible with the standard boot process, but offers several new options and possibilities, including the ability to hook custom commands during the boot process, root to cpu servers with aan for reliability, or even connect to a remote hubfs to control the boot process and announce services to an inferno registry.
 See man plan9rc for some details, although not all possibilities are currently documented.

-### Games additions
+### Software additions

-Also included for entertainment are tools for playing interactive fiction text adventures, and a small library of games.
+Also included are tools for playing interactive fiction text adventures, and a small library of games.
 Just start the

 	fiction